top of page

 B and S Recruting

-For many high school baseball and softball players, competing at the college level is a life-long dream.
-The recruiting process for both sports can be tough, with many milestones to meet and boxes to check off.
+For many high school baseball and softball players, competing at the college level is a lifelong dream.
+The recruiting process for both sports can be challenging, with many milestones to meet and boxes to check off.

-5. Familiarize yourself with the baseball and softball rules and recruiting calendar.
-The NCAA recruiting rules determine when and how college coaches can communicate with recruits.
+Familiarize yourself with the NCAA recruiting rules, which determine when and how college coaches can communicate with recruits.
+Knowing the calendar ensures you stay compliant and competitive.

-6. Create your skills video.
-Most college coaches want to see a skills video showing how well you field your position and your batting skills.
-College coaches rely on video to gauge recruits’ athleticism and skill level—and to make their initial evaluation of athletes.
+Most college coaches want to see a video showcasing your abilities, including fielding and batting skills.
+Coaches rely on video to assess athleticism and skill level, especially for initial evaluations.

 bottom of page